Jessica Sterle represents clients throughout Northeastern Minnesota in the following areas:

 Child support is the money the non-custodial parent, known as the obligor, must pay to support his or her children.
 This child support is paid to the obligee or custodial parent.
 The amount of child support an obligor must pay is based upon each parties’ financial situation, but the key is the net monthly income of the obligor.
 It may be possible to modify a prior child support order if the obligor’s financial situation has changed “substantially”, meaning his or her finances have had a change to cause a 20% change in ongoing support.

 Tied into the issue of child support is also issues of medical support for the children including health insurance coverage, if any, as well as who is responsible for any unreimbursed health and medical expenses for the children, such as braces or glasses.

 There are times when a divorce does not end issues of property division, pension division, spousal maintenance or legal and physical custody of children because of change of circumstances.
-Should one or both parties are not honest in declaring marital and non-marital property, it may be necessary to address the non-declared property in a legal proceeding.
+Should one or both parties are not honest in declaring marital and non-marital property, it may be necessary to address the non-declared property in a legal proceeding or post-decree issues.